toainn92/bikesharing/README.md

 ### Number of Trips by Usertype and Gender based on Weekday

 ![](images/TripsUsertypeGenderWeekday.PNG)
 This visualization is a heatmap of the highest frequency of bike rides based on usertype (customer/subscriber), split up by Gender.
-Based on this heatmpa, the highest amount of checkout are from Male Subscribers on Thursday and Friday.
+Based on this heatmap, the highest amount of checkout are from Male Subscribers on Thursday and Friday.
 Overall, there are more frequent male/female subscribers that check out bikes than normal male/female customer.

 ## Summary
+Below are some high level summary of the results:
+- Majority of Bike usages are from Male
+- By looking at usertype, Subscriptions work more for Male than Female.
+However, there are more subscribers than regular customers
+- Bike usage are popular during the evening time, especially on Thursday evenings between 5pm to 7pm.

+Two additional visualizations suggestions:
+- Based on latitude and longitude, determine average distance per trip based on gender and user type
+- Based on latitude and longitude, determine average distance per trip based on weekday, hour, and gender.